Battle of Azenha Bridge: Battle

 On the night of the 19th to the 20th of September, the president of the province sent a picket on horseback to recognize the rebel detachment.
 With a small contingent of 20 men from the National Guard, under the command of major José Egídio Gordilho Barbuda, the second Viscount of Camamu, who had volunteered for the mission.
 The rebels, however, had already left 30 watchmen next to the Azenha bridge and some 4 others hidden below.
 Camamu had no combat experience, particularly in night operations, and relied on volunteer troops.
 At the first warning signal from the rebels, the advanced group, led by Camamu, fired their weapons and quickly retreated, assuming that it was a strong reaction from the rebels, causing a general stampede that led to panic among the troops.
 The rebel picket, armed with spears, charged against the loyalist troops and pursued them, wounding Camamu, who abandoned his horse, sword and helmet to save his own life.

 Aftermath

 The next day, the rebels entered the city unopposed.
 The Permanent Corps immediately joined them, with the exception of the commander, the sub-commander, a corporal, a soldier and a bugler.
 The president of the province, feeling unprotected, took refuge first in the War Arsenal and then in the schooner Rio-grandense, traveling that same night to the city of Rio Grande.

 With almost no struggle, other than small skirmishes, the rebels asserted their absolute control over the capital, also gaining support in the interior of the province.
-The City Council, convened extraordinarily by Bento Gonçalves on September 21, swore in Marciano Pereira Ribeiro, who was fourth in the general order of precedence of the vice-presidents of the Province, as the new provincial president.
+The City Council, convened extraordinarily by Bento Gonçalves on September 21, swore in Marciano José Pereira Ribeiro, who was fourth in the general order of precedence of the vice-presidents of the Province, as the new provincial president.